 Itching (pruritus) is common, often beginning in the hands and feet but usually affecting the whole body.
 Itching is especially worse at night.
 Bile duct infection (cholangitis—see Symptoms) may also occur, producing abdominal pain, chills, and fever.

 The diagnosis is based on the symptoms and abnormal blood test results, especially in people who have conditions that make ischemic cholangiopathy more likely (such as liver transplant recipients).

 Ultrasonography helps doctors visualize the ducts, but the results may be inconclusive.
-Better definition often requires magnetic resonance imaging of the bile ducts (a procedure called magnetic resonance cholangiopancreatography, or MRCP) or endoscopic retrograde cholangiopancreatography (ERCP—see Imaging Tests).
+Better definition often requires magnetic resonance imaging of the bile ducts (a procedure called magnetic resonance cholangiopancreatography, or MRCP) or endoscopic retrograde cholangiopancreatography (ERCP)—see Imaging Tests of the Liver and Gallbladder.
 ERCP involves inserting a flexible viewing tube (endoscope) through the mouth and into the small intestine and injecting dye into the bile duct system.